Rufflewind/jucys/README.md

 - <kbd>x</kbd>: Delete a node or a free line (can be indirectly used to detach lines).
 - <kbd>v</kbd>: Toggle the visibility of ambient arrows (see § Orientable diagrams).
 - <kbd>f</kbd>: Switch between editing mode and reduction (frozen) mode.
+- <kbd>s</kbd>: Save the diagram as an SVG image.
-- <kbd>r</kbd>: Reset and clear the entire diagram (if you encounter a bug in the app and <kbd>r</kbd> doesn't work, you can still click on this button to reset).
+- <kbd>r</kbd>: Reset and clear the entire diagram (if you encounter a bug in the app and <kbd>r</kbd> doesn’t work, you can still click on this button to reset).
 - <kbd>Right-click</kbd> on a line to add/flip/remove the arrow.
 Unlike in reduction mode, this does not alter the phase at all.
 - <kbd>Middle-click</kbd> on a line to change its <code><var>j</var></code> to a fresh value.

-The tableau is editable too: you can click on things, drag phases and weights around, etc.  Some of these modifications are still available (albeit more restricted) while frozen.
+The tableau is editable too: you can left/middle/right click on things, drag phases and weights around, etc.  Some of these modifications are still available (albeit more restricted) while frozen.

 ### Reduction (“frozen”) mode

 Rules preserve the meaning of the diagram.

-Other than the explicit rules listed here, you're always allowed to move things around freely (except terminals).
+Other than the explicit rules listed here, you’re always allowed to move things around freely (except terminals).
 You can <kbd>Left-drag</kbd> nodes, lines, arrows, and labels.

 #### Minor rules